WebexCC-SA/LAB-3354/docs/WXCC_SDK.md

 > ---

 ## Launch the CRM application
-> From the terminal in VS code run 'npm install', This will download node dependencies
+> From the terminal in VS code type 'npm install' and hit enter, This will download node dependencies
-> From the terminal in VS code run 'npm run build', this will build your application. ensure there are no errors
+> From the terminal in VS code type 'npm run build', and hit enter, This will build your application. ensure there are no errors
 !!! note "Build Error Recovery"
     If you encounter an error during build, then delete the `dist` folder, re-attempt `npm run build`.
 > Copy the ringtone.wav to dist folder using this command in terminal 'cp ringtone.wav dist'
-> From the terminal run 'npm run dev', this will spin up your application automatically in the browser on http://localhost:1234
+> From the terminal type 'npm run dev', and hit enter, This will spin up your application automatically in the browser on http://localhost:1234

 ## SDK Authentication and Initialization